pizzapanther/neutron-studio/content/posts/2023-01-15-docker-compose-for-dev.md

 ## Share Secrets

-There is a `secrets` attribute you can use in Docker Compose, however, since this is for development we don't need to secure a production environment, I found it easier to just mount some shared files and directories.
+There is a `secrets` attribute you can use in Docker Compose.
+However, since this is for development we don't need to secure a production environment.
+I've found it easier to just mount some shared files and directories.
 Below is an example of some "secrets" I like to share.

 ```yaml
 services: